lady-h-world/My_Garden/reading_pages/param_tuning_3.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/code_tpe_vs_rs.png" width="800" height="800" />
 </p>

+🌻 [Look into Optuna experiment details >>][2]

 The performance difference in Leaves100 dataset is more obvious.
 While achieving similar balanced accuracy in the testing data, the FLAML methods only took 10 minutes while Optuna methods took more than 1 hour, even though FLAML had more learners to try.
 At the same time, we can see FLAML CFO gets better testing performance than Blend Search, and this is expected since we are using default settings in this experiment, the search space is not very large.
 According to FLAML researchers, CFO is selected as the default search strategy is also because it works better than Blend Search in many practical cases.

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/default_leaves100.png" width="790" height="349" />
 </p>

-* 🌻 [Look into FLAML experiment details >>][1]
-* 🌻 [Look into Optuna experiment details >>][2]

-Besides the difference in overall performance (testing performance and time cost), we can also see FLAML saves much more coding efforts when we just want to experiment with default settings, thanks to the automation design in FLAML.
+Besides the difference in the overall performance, we can also see FLAML saves much more coding efforts when we just want to experiment with default settings, thanks to the automation design in FLAML.
 The way Optuna works gives you the flexibility to add multiple learners regardless of their implementation differences, however, FLAML also alows you to add customized learners, and we will show you that in a later experiment.

 #
 <p align="left">